 Enable Protected Mode in the Internet Properties

 If upgrading is not an option then enable protected mode in Internet Explorer.
-Even though your default browser is not Internet Explorer note that Microsoft leverages Internet Explorer for users on specific combinations of Windows and Office versions.
+Even though your default browser is not Internet Explorer note that Microsoft leverages Internet Explorer for users on older versions of Windows.

 Step 1: Close Outlook and all your browsers.

 Alternatively, for steps 2 to 4; you may also access the Internet Properties through the steps below:

 Step 1: Press Windows logo key + R on your keyboard.

 Step 2: Enter inetcpl.cpl then press Enter key.

 Step 4: Select Internet Sites zone.